pranshu27/Information-Retrieval-Systems/README.md

 3. Do not unzip the compressed files manually.
 Use the command, "make run path={path to the input query file}".
 It should do all the needful.

+4. Processed files from part 1 and output files can be found at: https://iitk-my.sharepoint.com/:f:/g/personal/pranshus21_iitk_ac_in/EvqhANfKZh5InUSK6pKpsDcBGFNkBE6Mb2pRrUs8e1XG9w?e=6Gu8Be